-After Geller was secured in a shielded room about 150 feet down the hall and around a corner from the computer room and placed under continuous monitoring, a picture was drawn on the face of the TV screen driven by the computer's graphics program.
-The picture was a kite.
+After Geller was secured in a shielded room about 150 feet down the hall and around a corner from the computer room, a picture was drawn on the face of the TV screen driven by the computer's graphics program.
+The picture drawn was a kite.
 Shortly after Geller was notified that the picture had been drawn, he had the computer room called to determine if the target picture was a geometric picture or an object.
 We told him that it was an object, by talking to an intermediary, who was ignorant of the target picture.
 Geller's first drawing in this case was a square with the diagonals drawn in.
 He then also drew some triangular airplanes and passed.
 His first drawing was a good representation of the actual target picture.
-(Figs. 1.
-19 and 1.
-20)
+Figs. 17 and 18.

-URI GELLER 782'7116
+URI GELLER